 Events in the Middle East and parts of credit markets have contributed to recent market volatility, but the effects on global markets have so far been relatively contained.

 In light of recent developments across global markets, including geopolitical tensions in the Middle East and changes in parts of credit markets, some Australians may be feeling uncertain about what this means for their super, pension or investments.
 These developments can contribute to periods of market volatility and short-term uncertainty.
-This update provides context on recent developments and why staying focused on long-term investment goals remains important.

 Two developments have contributed to recent market volatility: ongoing conflict in the Middle East and changes in parts of credit markets, including private credit.

-In recent days, events in the Middle East have increased uncertainty for investors.
+Recently, events in the Middle East have increased uncertainty for investors.
 This has contributed to some turbulence in markets, particularly in areas like energy prices where concerns about potential disruptions to supply can quickly affect pricing.

 At the same time, there have been a small number of isolated events within parts of private credit.
 These include a small number of credit events in the US late last year, pressure in some technology and software related borrowers, and a UK insolvency linked to fraud rather than broad market weakness.